jianzwang/logs/pages/Shared-State Concurrency.md

 	- thread safety comes with a performance penalty that you only want to pay when you really need to.
 	- **Arc<T>** and **Rc<T>** have the same API
 	- Similarities Between **RefCell<T>**/**Rc<T>** and  **Mutex<T>**/**Arc<T>**
-		- Mutex<T> provides interior mutability, as the Cell familydoes.
+		- counter is immutable, Mutex<T> provides interior mutability, as the Cell family does.
+		- Mutex<T> comes with the risk of creating deadlocks.
+These occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other forever.